 Let me explain this behavior and what it means for Kafka users.

-(Note: This post assumes familiarity with the basics of Kafka, including producer and consumer groups, topic partitions, and offsets.)
+(Note: This post assumes familiarity with the basics of Kafka, including producer and consumer groups, topic partitions, and offsets.
+To explore more about Kafka integrations with New Relic One, see Kafka monitoring.)

 A look at the problem